 We give you access to core study materials that are developed by academics to guide you through the programme.

 We will send you study materials developed by academics appointed by LSE.
-These include a Programme Handbook of practical information (such as how to enter exams); a Subject Guide for each course; and past exam papers and commentaries, which give you valuable tips for performing well in exams.
+These include a Programme Handbook of practical information (such as how to enter exams); and past exam papers and commentaries, which give you valuable tips for performing well in exams.

 When you register, we will give you access to your Student Portal.
 You can then access your University of London email account and two other key resources: